Hazim2024/Finance-Tracker/README.md

 * A modern web browser (Chrome, Firefox, Safari, etc.)
 * No additional dependencies are required.

-## How to Use
-1. Open your web browser and visit the following link: Finance Tracker
-2. Start tracking your income, expenses, and savings by entering the relevant details in the form provided.
-3. View the data visualization to gain insights into your financial habits.
-4. If needed, export your financial data to Excel for further analysis.

 ## Contact
 If you've any questions or suggestions for improving my project, I'd love to hear from you!
 Feel free to reach out: